 Note: From 1 July 2016 the motorcycle safety levy has been reduced from $30 to $25, as a result of feedback we received from motorcyclists in our levy consultation.

 ACC collects money (called levies) to pay for the help we provide to people who are injured in accidents.
 As an owner of a motorcycle, scooter or moped, you pay a levy:

 - on the petrol you buy (charged per litre)

-- when you license your motorcycle, scooter or moped, which includes a $30 annual motorcycle safety levy.
+- when you licence your motorcycle, scooter or moped, which includes a $25 annual motorcycle safety levy.

-The levies you pay provide you with certainty that, if you’re injured while riding your motorcycle:
+The levies you pay provide you with certainty that, if you’re injured while riding your motorcycle you’ll get:

-- you will get the necessary support, to enable you to recover and get back your life as quickly as possible
+- the necessary support, to enable you to recover and get back your life as quickly as possible

-- you’ll receive 80% of your income if you cannot work as a direct result of your injury, plus other support.
+- 80% of your income if you cannot work as a direct result of your injury, plus other support.